 On presenting ourselves to reception, we were advised that no taxi would come near the hotel, due to the fighting of the early hours.
 We were also advised that there were road blocks throughout the route, between the hotel and Dalaman Airport, which was around two hours drive away.
 On discussing options with a package tour representative, we were further advised that Marmaris Airport was in ‘Lockdown’ and therefore, there would be no flights leaving that day.
 In between enquiring with locals about the Ferry and possible boat trips to Rhodes, (to reach the relative security of Europe) and exploring other travel options, it became clear that the staff of the hotel were distancing themselves from us.
 The reason for this became evident, when a Brit explained that our room had been shot up the worst and the hotel staff had seemingly thought, that we should not have survived such an onslaught.
 That explained why the staff of the hotel looked at us as if we were ghosts, when we emerged from our room, but it does not explain why they offered no courtesy or assistance to us thereafter.
 In fact when challenged on this, more than one hotel representative said they thought we had checked out.
 This was a strange thing to suggest, when we had only just checked in, during the early hours of that morning?
 We think they expected us to have perished when our room was so badly shot out and it also seemed that, for all they cared, our bodies should just be left for the police to deal with.

 On the basis of the general apathy of the hotel staff and Turkish people, towards us, we would advise anybody thinking of going to Turkey or who has a holiday planned, to think again.
-If such a trip were to be undertaken and problems encountered locally, then they would be on there own.
+If such a trip were to be undertaken and problems encountered locally, then they would be on their own.
 Nobody would give them assistance and certainly, nobody would help them escape any trouble.
 We were only able to flee Turkey ourselves, by arranging the booking of any available flights from Marmaris via the UK through my friend and business partner, and then only after convincing a taxi driver to take us to the airport, using his skills as such, to negotiate the various Police checkpoints and roadblocks, on the way.
 Arriving back in the UK to London Stansted Airport and the adjacent Radisson Blu Hotel, was a liberating experience and only then could we relax and unburden ourselves of the trauma we had encountered from the trip.

 What surprises us, having been through this ordeal, is that the Foreign Office, and travel companies, still maintain that Turkey is safe enough for Holidays.
 It horrifies us that families are still being encouraged to enter this Country given its present instabilities.
 Even now, news reports suggest the troubles are not over, with more protests to come, yet in the same sentence, those reporters also irresponsibly specify that it is ‘business as usual’ For holidays.
 It is unimaginable to think that one should have to entertain, the added responsibility of Children, if attempting to protect them during a fire-fight and then later flee the Country.
 We made this point, through our attendance on ‘This Morning’ as guests of Eamon Holmes and Ruth Langsford but with little Immediate effect.
 Whilst we understand that it is difficult, under the impartiality rules of media coverage, to negotiate an unbiased line of enquiry with such matters.
 I think Eamon and Ruth and their support team managed to find and maintain the balance rather well.
-However, the foreign travel representative, that was notably safe in Canada many miles away, did not do himself any favours with his easy comments, that played down the seriousness of the situation in turkey.
+However, the foreign travel representative who appeared on the show via satellite, whom incidentally was notably safe in Canada many miles away, did not do himself any favours with his easy comments, that played down the seriousness of the situation in turkey.
 The point I guess is that we (myself and Yvonne) can speak freely and honestly on a matter of experience, whereas such a representative must bow to his masters and is forced to toe a political line, thereby misleading others and not being true to himself!
 People considering travel to Turkey, must be made aware of the hazards that could face them and make an appropriate risk assessment for themselves, as those that are responsible for convincing them to go to Turkey, clearly only have their own interests at heart.

 We have heard that there are other facebook accounts from a man, who witnessed shootings at our hotel, from a hotel opposite.
 Apparently he was also under gunfire in his room, terrified and stuck with a family that included children.
 We pray for his safe return home and encourage him to publicise his plight, as we have, in order to raise awareness and protect others.